-The International Community Action Network (ICAN-McGill) works to advance the rights of the most marginal and disadvantaged communities of Palestine, Jordan and Israel through a successful network of nine academic and civil society partners, eleven front-line rights-based community action centres and hundreds of committed professionals and volunteers.
+The International Community Action Network (ICAN-McGill) works to advance the rights of the most marginalized and disadvantaged communities of Palestine, Jordan, and Israel through a successful network of nine academic and civil society partners, eleven front-line rights-based community action centres and hundreds of committed professionals and volunteers.

 Our network promotes the values of democracy, human rights and pluralism while alleviating economic inequality and building resilience among the most disenfranchised and marginalized citizens of the Middle East.
 Our centres provide basic human rights such as legal aid, education, housing, and more to over 120,000 people each year, implementing programs that engage, educate and empower the citizens most affected by conflict, economic hardship, and instability.

 More than 65 alumni have trained in community organizing as part of ICAN's International MSW Fellowship.
 These Fellows continue to work at these centres and across the Middle East to advance social justice.